KhronosGroup/NNEF-Tools/nnef_tools/README.md

                         --output-directory=out/tensorflow-pb/frozen_inception_v1
 ```

+Mappings between operations in various frameworks and NNEF can be found [here](operation_mapping.md).

 ### The activation exporter tool: ```nnef_tools/export_activation.py```

 The activation exporter tool can be used to export the activations (the evaluated values of the tensors)